 But, she says, Hardaway will look at the puppies “and say ‘I like that one and this one looks good’ and sure enough, every time, those will be the ones that turn out to be the best.
 He sees something that no one else does.
 And to him it’s so clear.
 It’s a gift he was born with and he’s pursued it.”

-The piece above was written when Ben Hardaway was 77 - 21 years ago.
+The piece above was written when Ben Hardaway was 77 - 22 years ago.
 He was an extraordinary individual, both as a horseman and someone who could bind a great deal of land together with different individuals to make a vibrant hunt.
-It has been said that it takes about 30,000 acres of continous joined together land to make a great hunt.
+It has been said that it takes about 30,000 acres of continuous joined together land to make a proper hunt.
 The photographs above and below were from a Garden & Gun shoot and article in 2007 with Andy Anderson and written by Hunter Kennedy.

 Winsome, Derby, Racy, Stringer, Churchill, Reckless, Moonshine, Freezer, Rocket, Lavish, Maple, Liege, Turk, Madam, Tuner, Neptune, Bellman, Indian, Crystal, Ghost, Krypton, Elvis, Rally, Luck, Mostyn, Nip, Polly, Able, Nectar, Glider, Cutesy, Rucksack and Steamboat are but a few of the many names.
 Ben Hardaway seemed to know them all individually.

 The photographer for Ben Hardaway was Andy Anderson. from Ketchum, Idaho.
 Recently, Yeti and Orvis featured him in one of their 2017 tribute videos simply called Andy.
 You can view the short video below by clicking on the link.

 furnished simply and had a piano.
 The brothers had just composed and written Summertime with folly beach as the backdrop.
 Movie stars, artists and great writers live, hide out and enjoy living in and visiting Charleston.